michaelplazek/mocha-grommet-reporter/README.md

 # Mocha Grommet Reporter

-This is a UI for the mocha reporter written in React/[Grommet](https://grommet.github.io/)
+This is a UI for the mocha reporter written in React/[Grommet](https://grommet.github.io/).
+This is designed to be a view for developers and will eventually include more extensive drill downs into test data.

 ## To use: